AlinZohari/RESTfulAPI-AssetsManagement/README.md

 | latitude | 51.5254644 |
 <br>

-the installation date are in the form of YYYY-MM-DD
+The installation date are in the form of YYYY-MM-DD
 If the POST endpoints are succesful and working correctly, Postman will return the program message that the data has been inserted into the database.<br>

 * Alternatively, you can check if the data was submitted to the database by simply login to PG Admin and check in CEGE0043 schema and View the table for that particular POST endpoint.